Zidane spells out Real Madrid's dark future in warning to his replacement | Goal.com

 Madrid were deeply hurt by the coronavirus pandemic, in part leading to their dastardly European Super League scheme - something they still aren’t giving up on, and don’t have the money to make big moves in the transfer market.
 They are paying new defender David Alaba a big salary but he arrived for free at the end of his Bayern Munich contract.

 With various Real Madrid players reaching the final stages of their careers, the club needs an overhaul but doesn’t have the resources to do it.
-Zidane believed he has taken the team as far as he could, and without backing in the market.
-A new sporting director in Luis Campos is now close to being finalised.
+Zidane believed he had taken the team as far as he could, and without backing in the market.
+That said, a new sporting director in Luis Campos is, at least, now close to being finalised.

 This season Madrid came up short when it mattered, falling in the Champions League semi-finals and losing out on the final day to city rivals Atletico in La Liga.
 It was the first season in 11 years without a trophy for Los Blancos.